-If another fire should occur in the next couple of years before the current cohort of seedlings matures, population reductions may occur.
-Short time intervals between fires in obligate seeders can disrupt the replenishment of seed banks, which are essential to post-fire recruitment and population persistence (Enright et al. 2015; Gallagher et al. 2020; Zimmer et al. 2021).
-However, B. bombayensis grows in an area where there is no history of fire prior to the 2019 fire (Department of Planning and Environment 2023b).
-As such, frequent recurrent fire in habitat of B. bombayensis is highly unlikely under projected changes to fire conditions under ongoing climate change (Abatzoglou et al. 2019; AdaptNSW 2023;Bowman et al. 2020).
-Fire risk may be increased by camping and/or campfires at Warri and in the Bombay Reserve (M. Appleby in litt.
-June 2023)
+If another fire should occur in the next couple of years before the current cohort of Bossiaea bombayensis seedlings matures, population reductions might occur.
+Bossiaea bombayensis is considered to be an obligate seeder, with mass germination triggered by disturbances (including fire).
+Short time intervals between fires in obligate seeders can kill standing plants before they are able to produce seeds, disrupting the replenishment of seed banks, which are essential to post-fire recruitment and population persistence (Enright et al. 2015; Gallagher et al. 2020; Zimmer et al. 2021).
+However, B. bombayensis grows in an area where there is no history of fire prior to the 2019 fire (Department of Planning and Environment 2023b), and this could indicate that the species would be sensitive to any increase in fire, particularly severe fire.
+Such fires are increasingly likely in south-eastern Australia under projected changes to fire conditions due to climate change (Abatzoglou et al. 2019; Bowman et al. 2020; AdaptNSW 2023).
+Fire risk may also be increased by camping and/or campfires at Warri and in the Bombay Reserve (M. Appleby in litt.
+June 2023).